 3. I am not comfortable packing my computer myself.
 I am afraid I will damage something.
 Can a technician come help pack it up for me?

 A. Yes, we can send a technician if you are not comfortable handling the equipment.
-If the computer is moving between buildings our technician will come and help pack it, Facilities can move it, and then we can have someone return to assist with setting it up when you're ready.
+If the computer is moving between buildings, our technician can come and help pack it, facilities or movers will transport it, and then we can return to assist with setting it up when you're ready.

 4. We are moving offices and I purchased new equipment.
 I do not have the adapters necessary.
 Does IT provide cables and adapters?

 A. No, unfortunately, IT does not have spare adapters and cables.
-Those would need to be purchased through Marketplace.
-Check with the person in your department who does purchasing.
+Those would need to be purchased through the Workday vendor catalog.
+Check with the person in your department who has access to purchasing supplies.

-5. We are merging with a different office and have several electronics we no longer need.
+5. We have several electronics we no longer need.
 Can we give those to IT to recycle?

 A. Yes, we can recycle the items at the Help Desk in Walker 404.
 Stop by during business hours to drop it off for secure disposal or put it in our recycle bin (for items that do not store data).
-If it is a heavy item, feel free to put in a Facilities ticket to have them move it to our office for recycling.
+If it is a heavy item, put in a facilities ticket to have them move it to the IT Help Desk for recycling.

 6. My computer, mouse, keyboard, etc. was broken during the move.
 Does IT replace this?

 A. No, unless IT staff caused the damage, we do not replace items damaged in a move.
-This would be something to coordinate with your department.
+Contact Facilities to report the damage.